Stratton Street June 8. 1797

 me a few pages only of the letter press, whereas he has, I imagine, receiv'd the whole book,

 which I took the liberty to send to you complete, the beginning of last June, and I wish you would have the goodness to direct him to send the remainder of the letter press to

 Stratton Street, by the same conveyance, any time before the middle of Ju

 when I shall return to town, for a few days.
 I would not have any more illuminations to that book, but there are other drawings for the

-, which I shall wish for.
+journey to London, which I shall wish for.
 Time will not allow me

 now to enter into the large and comfortless field of Politic’s. every day, and almost every hour brings forth a thousand lies, and as many miserable truths.

 When I went to bed last night, it was believ’d the Rebel fleet had sail’d towards the coast of france,